Bon Voyage Magazine

 Latest Article: 7 Best Things to Do in Acapulco, Mexico

 Cathay Che is a travel writer who is based in New York City.
 Cathay has contributed to Brides magazine, The New York Times, and Concierge.com, among other publications.
 She is a native Hawaiian, and frequently covers Hawaii and the South Pacific.
 She is also the author of the authorized biography of Blondie front woman Deborah Harry.

-Latest Article: Insider’s Guide to Honolulu, Oahu in Hawaii
+Latest Article: 10 Best Things to Do in Honolulu, Oahu in Hawaii

 A former editor at Travel + Leisure and the magazine’s current deals correspondent, Lisa Cheng has also written for Executive Travel, T: The New York Times magazine, American Spa, and Frommer's.